Max Planck Institute for Innovation and Competition

-The Max Planck Institute for Innovation and Competition (Max-Planck-Institut für Innovation und Wettbewerb) is a Munich, Germany, based research institute, which is part of the Max Planck Society for the Advancement of Science, which manages 84 institutes and research institutions.
+The Max Planck Institute for Innovation and Competition (Max-Planck-Institut für Innovation und Wettbewerb) is a Munich, Germany, based research institute, which is part of the Max Planck Society for the Advancement of Science, which manages 85 institutes and research institutions.
 The institute was formerly known as the Max Planck Institute for Intellectual Property and Competition Law and the name was changed to Max Planck Institute for Innovation and Competition in view of the broader focus of the institute and its interdisciplinary character.

+Research

 The major research areas of the institute are intellectual property, innovation and competition.
-Apart from providing research support for scholars from across the world, the institute also publishes the International Review of Intellectual Property and Competition Law (IIC).

-As of 2024, Prof. Josef Drexl is the managing director of the institute.
-Prof. Dietmar Harhoff is director of the institute.
+The institute is committed to fundamental legal and economic research on processes of innovation and competition and their regulation.
+Its research focuses on the incentives, determinants and implications of innovation.
+The institute hosts academics from all over the world and actively promotes young researchers.
+It informs and guides legal and economic discourse on an impartial basis.
+As an independent research institution, it provides evidence-based research results to academia, policymakers, the private sector as well as the general public.

+The institute is editor of two scientific journals: